jafarilab/ocrRBBR/README.md

 4. Outputs interpretable Boolean rules with associated metrics.
 5. Parallel computing support for faster processing of large datasets.

+- RNA-seq (bulk): Data are quantile-normalized or TPM-normalized to adjust for sequencing depth and gene length.
+- ATAC-seq (bulk): Signal intensities are quantile-normalized to adjust for sequencing depth differences across samples.
+- Single-cell RNA-seq: LogNormalized with a scale factor of 10,000 (using Seurat).
+- Single-cell ATAC-seq: Normalized using the ReadsInTSS method to adjust for cell-specific variations in sequencing depth.
+- ocrRBBR is data-efficient and works well even with small sample sizes.
+Unlike neural networks, which require many parameters, ocrRBBR uses ridge regression with fewer parameters, making it suitable for datasets with limited samples.
+It has been tested on both bulk (85 cell types) and single-cell (9,834 cells) datasets and performs similarly on smaller single-cell datasets.

 # Table of Contents
 - [Dependency](#Dependency)
 - [Installation](#Installation)